One Moment in Time: Chart performance

 Worldwide, it was a big hit.
-In the United Kingdom, the song entered the UK Singles Chart at number 24, the week ending date of September 24, 1988, and within four weeks of its release reached the top position, a peak it maintained for two weeks, becoming Houston's third UK number-one single.
+In the United Kingdom, the song entered the UK Singles Chart at number 24, the week ending date of September 24, 1988, and within four weeks of its release reached the top position replacing U2's "Desire", a peak it maintained for two weeks, becoming Houston's third UK number-one single.
 The single was certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 copies on October 1, 1988.
 According to The Official Charts Company, the single has sold 400,000 copies in the country.
 In West Germany, it debuted at number 58 on the Media Control Top 100 Singles chart, the week dated September 26, 1988, and the following week went straight into the top ten.
 On October 24, 1988, the fifth week of its release, the song reached number one on the chart and stayed there for two weeks, making it her second West German number-one hit.
 The single was certified Gold for shipments of 250,000 copies or more by the Bundesverband Musikindustrie (BVMI) in 1988.
 Across Europe, "One Moment in Time" was successful, topping the European Hot 100 Singles chart for five weeks.
 It peaked inside the top five in Austria, Belgium, Finland, Iceland, Norway, Sweden, and Switzerland, and reached top ten in France and the Netherlands.
-But the single became a minor hit in Oceania region, peaking at number 53 and 34 on the singles chart, in Australia and New Zealand, respectively.
+Its European success led to Houston achieving her second number one on the Eurochart Hot 100, peaking at that position for the week of the 15th of October 15, 1988, replacing Collins' "A Groovy Kind of Love" and staying there for five consecutive weeks.
+The single was a more moderate hit in Oceania region, peaking at number 53 and 34 on the singles chart, in Australia and New Zealand, respectively.
 The song re-entered the UK Singles Chart for week ending February 18, 2012, following Houston's death.

 Critical reception

 Pan-European magazine Music & Media described "One Moment in Time" as "a grand ballad in a pompous production by Narada Michael Walden."
-Following Houston's death, Entertainment Weekly published a list of her 25 best songs and ranked it #14 because: "The Seoul Olympics needed an anthem, and Houston rose to meet the challenge with this majestic carpe diem chest-thumper.
-The song, a staple of sports montages, yielded one of Houston's all-time best performances at the 1989 Grammys ceremony."
+Cashbox called it an "anthemic ballad" that was "about striving to achieve your goals and dreams, a jock's "Greatest Love of All."